Women’s Physiotherapist – Sarah Christ

-Greenslopes Obstetrics and Gynaecology has teamed up with two expert physiotherapists – Melissa Harris and Sarah Christ.
-They are practitioners from The Women’s Practice and work from our rooms to provide physiotherapy services to women during pregnancy and after childbirth.
+Greenslopes Obstetrics and Gynaecology has teamed up with expert physiotherapists – such as Sarah Christ and Emma Yang.
+They are practitioners and work from our rooms to provide physiotherapy services to women during pregnancy and after childbirth.

 Physiotherapy during pregnancy, or antenatal physiotherapy, can assist with pregnancy-related pelvic girdle pain and lower back pain.
 Our physiotherapists can also provide expert advice on incontinence and pelvic floor.